MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 ## Step 4 - Update the PRIV domain configuration

-Next, authorize the MIM administrators and MIM Service account to create and update shadow principals.
+Next, authorize the MIM administrators and MIM Service accounts to create and update shadow principals.

 1. Enable the Privileged Access Management features in Windows Server 2016 Active Directory are present and enabled in the PRIV forest.
 Launch a PowerShell window as administrator and type the following commands.